MatiasBjorling/ZDM-Device-Mapper/README.md

     * Added Stream Id to manage co-location of data with similar expected lifetimes.
     * Remove the fixed address segmentation (Megazone) scheme.
     * Added support for large conventional space in low LBAs and utilize the space for translation tables.

+  - ZDM #103
+    * Added read-ahead for LT entries.
+    * Removed big io_mutex
+    * Added discard extent cache
+    * Enabled discard support for md-raid to be enabled by ZDM block devices.
+    * Added an experimental prototype hack to use PID as stream id.
+    * Changed userspace ioctl to use procfs as ioctl are disabled in v4.4 and later kernels.